 Countries and regions

-The EU and India hope to increase their trade in both goods and services as well as bilateral investment through trade and investment liberalisation under the Free Trade Agreement negotiations launched in 2007.
+The EU and India are committed to further increase their trade in both goods and services as well as bilateral investment through trade and investment liberalisation under the Free Trade Agreement negotiations, that were launched in 2007.

 - India is an important trade partner for the EU and an emerging global economic power.
 The country combines a sizable and growing market of more than 1 billion people.